 Helping children and young people maximise their potential

-As a highly experienced Children’s Occupational Therapist who has dedicated 29 years to the field, Kate Hesketh is passionate about helping children reach their full potential through a child-centred, goal-oriented, and evidence-based approach.
-She works closely with parents, carers, and teachers to ensure that each intervention is maximally effective, providing a strong, supportive network for every child.
+At Optimal Therapy Services (OTS) we are passionate about helping children reach their full potential through a child-centred, goal-oriented, and evidence-based approach.
+We work closely with parents, carers and teachers to ensure that each intervention is maximally effective, providing a strong, supportive network for every child.

 We work with a wide range of children including those with Developmental Coordination Disorder, Sensory Processing Difficulties, Autistic Spectrum Disorders, ADHD, Down's Syndrome and Cerebral Palsy.
 However, many of the children we work with have no diagnosis.
 We work with each child as a unique individual looking at their specific needs.